 After the assessment of the preliminary environmental report by the state environmental authority some minor requirements were made in order to issue the licenses.
-The project sponsors are fulfilling all the requirements.
-In conclusion the environmental impact of the project activity is not considered significant and no full environmental impact assessment was required.
+The project sponsors are fulfilling all the requirements, thus, the environmental impact of the project activity is not considered significant and no full environmental impact assessment, such as EIA/RIMA, was required.